Like an underground river, there is a large current of paranormal interest that runs just beneath the surface of Canada.

 East Coast Lifestyle

-One investigator that is trying to change the trend in Canada is Elliott Van Dusen, the founder of Paranormal Phenomena Research and Investigation (PPRI).
+One investigator who is trying to change the trend in Canada is Elliott Van Dusen, the founder of Paranormal Phenomena Research and Investigation (PPRI).

 Now based in Sydney, Nova Scotia, the former RCMP officer is using his investigative skills to solve some of the Maritimes’ most elusive paranormal events and reach out to the public through paranormal events.